 Does Lucas Fettes Financial Planning offer independent or restricted financial advice?

 We are fully independent.
 Our recommendations are based solely on the financial needs and objectives of our clients, in support of their desired lifestyle outcomes.

 Over time, we have built up long-standing relationships with the providers and investment managers we work with.
 Through these relationships we are able to select ‘best of breed’ solutions for our clients and where possible negotiate preferential terms.

 As a Chartered firm we have an experienced and well qualified advisory team supported by qualified technical staff undertaking ongoing research using market leading systems and technologies.

 This ensures that at the point of initial advice, and on an ongoing basis, our clients can be confident they are best placed to achieve their desired outcomes.

-This is solely for informational purposes and nothing in it is intended to constitute advice or a recommendation.
-You should not make any investment decisions based on this content.
-The value of investments can fall as well as rise and you may not get back the amount you originally invested.
+This article is solely for informational purposes and nothing in it is intended to constitute advice or a recommendation.